Many self-development experts say that you are the average of the five people you spend the most time with.

 Six months after I cut off contact, he tried to get in touch with me a few times, at which point I couldn’t hold my feelings in anymore, and sent a long message explaining why I didn’t want to associate with him.
 This decision proceeded to blow up in my face, sparking a day-long argument through Facebook messenger that left both of us feeling terrible.

-The important lesson here is to not simply cut off contact with your friend without addressing the issue, because you will hang on to anger and resentment, and it will build up and potentially lead to bigger arguments and fights down the road.
+The important lesson here is to not simply cut off contact with a friend without addressing the issue, because you will hang on to anger and resentment, and it will build up and potentially lead to bigger arguments and fights down the road.
 If someone close to you offends you, speak up right away and make it clear that you will not accept that person’s behavior, and that you will end the friendship if it continues.

 The point here is to let go of trying to prove yourself to the negative influences in your life.
 Simply focus on taking action to improve yourself, and maybe one day these people will see things from a different perspective.
-But if not, it’s still okay.
+But if not, that’s still okay.